-The Collection Fund (page 95) is the statement reflecting the Council's statutory obligation as a Billing Authority to maintain a separate Collection Fund.
+The Collection Fund (page 97) is the statement reflecting the Council's statutory obligation as a Billing Authority to maintain a separate Collection Fund.
 The Statement shows the transactions the Council as a Billing Authority has undertaken in relation to the collection of council tax and business rates and distribution of resources to local authorities and Government.

-The Collection Fund Balance at the end of the year was a £0.4 million net deficit.
-This represents a £0.7 million deficit on Business Rates and a £0.3 million surplus on the Council Tax element respectively.
+The Collection Fund Balance at the end of the year was a £61.5 million net deficit.
+This represents a £59.7 million deficit on Business Rates and a £1.8 million deficit on the Council Tax element respectively.
 The Council Tax balance is shared between Oxford City Council, Oxfordshire County Council, and the Police and Crime Commissioner (Thames Valley) in proportion to their precept.
 The Business Rates balance is shared between Central Government, Oxford City Council and Oxfordshire County Council in the percentages 50% / 40% / 10% respectively.